 - Prescription drug abuse: Illegal possession of certain prescription drugs and prescription fraud are frequent crimes that can result in incarceration.
 The DEA and local law enforcement officials have been targeting pill mills and prescription drug possession for several years.

 - Driving under influence (DUI): It is easy to get caught charged with DUI.
 Consequences of a DUI conviction range from community service, probation, loss of driving privileges, fines, and a jail term.

 - White-collar crimes: These are typically crimes that involve non-violence and are committed for financial gains.
 Different types of Fraud and theft are often the most common charges considered to be white collar crimes committed by professions, office managers, business partners/owners, lawyers, doctors, financial brokers, bankers, and accountants.

-- Juvenile offenses: Youth and children charged with juvenile criminal offenses face social stigmas even after sgrowing up including education and employment issues.
-Our sxperienced legal representation can explain the consequences of the charges and discuss all defenses to the criminal charges.
+- Juvenile offenses: Youth and children charged with juvenile criminal offenses face social stigmas even after growing up including education and employment issues.
+Our experienced legal representation can explain the consequences of the charges and discuss all defenses to the criminal charges.

 - Violent crimes: Assault, battery, possession of firearms, and attempted murder, can lead to long prison terms, heavy fines, and a permanent criminal record.
 These offenses have possible enhanced sentences that need to be analyzed by an experienced criminal defense lawyer.

 - Fraud: White collar criminal charges for fraud such as mortgage fraud or insurance fraud can lead to loss of employment as well as loss of freedom.
 We represent hard-working individuals to ensure their rights and futures are protected.